provanpm/WEATHERIT/README.md

 #### Assumptions

-Park data in English
+Weather data in English

 #### Examples

 1.1

-**Given** a feed of park data is available
+**Given** a feed of weather data is available

-**When**  I search for “Eden”
+**When**  I search for “Columbus”

 **Then** I should receive at least one result with these attributes:

-Park Name: Eden Park

-Location: 950 Eden Park Dr, Cincinnati, OH 45202
+Location: Columbus

+Temperature, Wind, Precipitation

 1.2

-**Given** a feed of park data is available

-**When** I search for “Burnet”

-**Then** I should receive at least one result with these attributes:

-Park Name: Burnet Woods

-Location: 3251 Brookline Ave, Cincinnati, OH 45220

-1.3

-**Given** a feed of park data is available
+**Given** a feed of weather data is available

 **When** I search for “WLIFUHskvuWHGULDS”

 **Then** I should receive zero results (an empty list)

-### Requirement 102: View Park
+### Requirement 102: Save Location

 #### Scenario

-As a user interested in going to the park, they should be able to select a specific park to view park information: name, images, description, location
+As a user interested in knowing the weather at a location at any given time, they should be able to save a location for future viewing

 #### Dependencies